Powered by Cycle

 • Visual Enhancements: Refined layout and iconography for better readability and user experience.

-With the new Agicap integration, all SaaS-related expenses from your Agicap account are automatically synced into Corma.
-Keep a unified view of transactions and streamline reconciliation between financial data and SaaS usage.
+With the new Agicap integration, all app-related expenses from your Agicap account are automatically synced into Corma.
+Keep a unified view of transactions and streamline reconciliation between financial data and application usage.
 Corma only has access to your supplier invoices, so the rest of your financial data stays on Agicap!

 We have rolled out a series of enhancements and fixes to to ensure a smoother experience: